galosandoval/recipe-chat/README.md

 - The main feature of this app parses a recipe from a website and adds it to the users list of recipes: https://github.com/galosandoval/reminder-joes-app/blob/main/client/src/features/recipe/create/AddRecipe.jsx#L13
 - Responsive CSS using SCSS and BEM.
 Here's a link to the sass folder: https://github.com/galosandoval/reminder-joes-app/tree/main/client/src/sass
+- Deployment here so I can use it on my phone to make improvements: https://awesome-jackson-9126be.netlify.app/

 ## Why I built the project this way